-- 83. Ticketmaster is entitled to liquidated damages in accordance with the foregoing provisions, in an amount to proven at trial when the full extent of these defendants' page requests and reserve requests is ascertained.
-In addition, Ticketmaster is entitled to compensatory damages, in an amount to be proven at trial, for (i) abusive conduct that falls outside the scope of the liquidated damages provision, and (ii) as an alternative to liquidated damages should the liquidated damages provision be unenforceable for any reason. - 84.
+- 91. Ticketmaster is entitled to liquidated damages in accordance with the foregoing provisions, in an amount to proven at trial when the full extent of these defendants' page requests and reserve requests is ascertained.
+In addition, Ticketmaster is entitled to compensatory damages, in an amount to be proven at trial, for (i) abusive conduct that falls outside the scope of the liquidated damages provision, and (ii) as an alternative to liquidated damages should the liquidated damages provision be unenforceable for any reason. - 92.
 The TOU also provides that Ticketmaster is entitled to injunctive relief to enjoin violations of the TOU.
 The current version of the TOU provides in part as follows: "You agree that monetary damages may not provide us a sufficient remedy and that we may pursue injunctive or other relief for your violation of these Terms."
-Previous versions of the TOU contained a substantially similar, if not identical, provision.

-85. The conduct of Prestige, Prestige West, Renaissance, the Additional Purchasers, and Does 7-8 significantly and irreparably damaged Ticketmaster and will continue to harm Ticketmaster unless restrained by this Court.
+Previous versions of the TOU contained a substantially similar, if not identical, provision. - 93.
+The conduct of Prestige West, Renaissance, the Additional Purchasers, and Does 7-8 significantly and irreparably damaged Ticketmaster and will continue to harm Ticketmaster unless restrained by this Court.
 Thus, in addition to liquidated damages and other damages for abusive use of its website and mobile app, Ticketmaster is entitled to the preliminary and permanent injunctive relief prayed for in this Complaint.

-SECOND CLAIM FOR RELIEF Copyright Infringement, 17 U.S.C. § 101 et seq.
-(Against Prestige, Prestige West, Renaissance, and the Additional Purchasers)
+SECOND CLAIM FOR RELIEF Secondary Copyright Infringement, 17 U.S.C. § 101 et seq.
+(Against Prestige West, Renaissance, and the Additional Purchasers)

-- 86. Ticketmaster alleges and incorporates by reference all of the preceding paragraphs. - 87.
-Ticketmaster owns valid U.S. Copyright registrations in its website and mobile app and specific portions thereof. - 88.
-In using bots on the ticketmaster.com website and mobile app to acquire tickets for the commercial purpose of reselling them, Prestige, Prestige West, Renaissance, and the Additional Purchasers acted in excess of the terms of the license agreement created by Ticketmaster's TOU, compliance with which is a condition precedent to that license.
-Specifically, these defendants copied or caused to be copied without authorization pages from the ticketmaster.com site and other original elements of Ticketmaster's copyrighted website and mobile app. - 89.
-Ticketmaster is informed and believes, and on that basis alleges, that the Additional Purchasers induced and materially contributed to the infringing activities of Prestige, Prestige West, Renaissance, and others, knowing of and directly benefiting from that infringing activity. - 90.
-As a proximate result of this direct, contributory, and vicarious copyright infringement, and the inducement of others to infringe Ticketmaster's copyrights by copying pages from ticketmaster.com in excess of the license created by its TOU, Ticketmaster suffered and continues to suffer significant damage and irreparable harm in an amount to be proven at trial. - 91.
+- Ticketmaster alleges and incorporates by reference all of the preceding 94. paragraphs. - 95.
+Ticketmaster owns valid U.S. Copyright registrations in its website and mobile app and the specific portions thereof reproduced by Defendants herein. - 96.
+Prestige West, Renaissance and the Additional Purchasers had the right and ability to supervise the infringing activities of Does 7-8, their employees and agents, and induced or materially contributed to the infringing activities of Does 7-8 while knowing of and receiving a direct financial benefit from that infringing activity.
+Further, these Defendants induced, caused and materially contributed to Does 7-8's creation of bots with knowledge that Does 7-8 would have to infringe Ticketmaster's copyrights in its website and mobile app to create those bots. - 97.
+Ticketmaster is informed and believes, and on that basis alleges, that the Prestige West, Renaissance, and the Additional Purchasers induced and materially contributed to the infringing activities of Does 7-8 and others, knowing of and directly benefiting from that infringing activity. - As a proximate result of defendant's contributory and vicarious copyright infringement, and the inducement of others to infringe Ticketmaster's copyrights by copying pages from ticketmaster.com in excess of the license created by its TOU, Ticketmaster suffered and continues to suffer significant damage and irreparable harm in an amount to be proven at trial. - 99.
 Ticketmaster is entitled to the range of relief provided by 17 U.S.C.
 Sections 502-505, including injunctive relief, an order for the impounding and destruction of all copies of all bots used by these defendants to violate Ticketmaster's rights, compensatory damages in an amount to be determined, statutory damages, and its costs and attorneys' fees.

-THIRD CLAIM FOR RELIEF Copyright Infringement, 17 U.S.C. § 101 et seq.
+THIRD CLAIM FOR RELIEF Direct Copyright Infringement, 17 U.S.C. § 101 et seq.
 (Against Does 7-8)